 When Schumacher made Batman Forever, he wasn't able to match the cool of the first two Tim Burton films, but he made something watchable, with style all its own.
+(Even if the two A-list villains didn't exactly get along.)
 With Batman & Robin, the director was working under massive time constraints and with some of the worst superhero performances ever recorded.
 It’s no wonder this is considered the worst Batman movie ever made.

 If you repressed all memory of this big budget stinker, it's time to learn what made the filming of Batman & Robin such a nightmare.